larrycameron80/WPSeku/README.md

-## WPSeku - Wordpress Security Scanner
+ WPSeku - Wordpress Security Scanner
+--
+_Note: building of a new version is underway..._

 WPSeku is a black box WordPress vulnerability scanner that can be used to scan remote WordPress installations to find security issues.

 ![python](https://img.shields.io/badge/python-3.x-green.svg) ![license](https://img.shields.io/badge/License-GPLv3-brightgreen.svg)